structurizr/java/docs/documentation.md

 # Documentation

 In addition to diagrams, Structurizr lets you create supplementary documentation using the Markdown format.
-See [Documentation](https://structurizr.com/help/documentation) for more information.
+See [Documentation](https://structurizr.com/help/documentation) on the Structurizr website for more information about this feature.

 ![Example documentation](images/documentation-1.png)

 ## Adding documentation to your workspace

-The following example code shows how to add documentation to your workspace.
+The following [example code](https://github.com/structurizr/java/blob/master/structurizr-examples/src/com/structurizr/example/core/financialrisksystem/FinancialRiskSystem.java) shows how to add documentation to your workspace.

 ```java
 SoftwareSystem financialRiskSystem = model.addSoftwareSystem("Financial Risk System", "Calculates the bank's exposure to risk for product X");